Rupinderkaur15/Neighborhood-Map-Project-Udacity/README.md

 c-http://knockoutjs.com/documentation/computedObservables.html</br>
 d-http://knockoutjs.com/documentation/click-binding.html</br>
 e-https://www.tutorialspoint.com/knockoutjs/</br>
-2.For the Ajax Request I saw few videos on youtube.And gone through</br>
+2.For the Ajax Request I saw few videos on youtube.And I have also gone through</br>
 a-https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started</br>
+b-<a href="https://classroom.udacity.com/courses/ud110">Intro To Ajax</a>

 I have also seen some of the answers from https://www.Stackoverflow.com .